Top productivity resources on the Internet

 🔹 Great for: practical time/project/team management tips and tricks, and much more

 Okay, yes, we do recommend our blog.

-We write about tracking and managing time, as well as managing teams and projects.
-You can also find practical advice, from tips on how to stay focused with all the distractions around you to creating a good work environment and promoting teamwork.
+Our experienced and schooled writers work tirelessly to write about tracking and managing time, as well as managing teams and projects.
+You can find an abundance of practical advice — from tips on how to stay focused with all the distractions around you to creating a good work environment and promoting teamwork.

 If you read the book Atomic Habits, the name James Clear may sound familiar to you.

 This author and a former athlete writes about creativity, decision making, focus, habits, his life lessons, motivation, productivity, and self-improvement.
 Not only does he provide value, but he’s also a good storyteller, so his articles are pretty enjoyable to read.

 🔹 Great for: help getting hired, be more productive at work, and many useful “how-to” topics